 6. AWS Lambda

 This serverless component will be used for async jobs and backend scripts to minimize load in your AWS Auto scaling cluster.
+Here’s a quick explanation of Lambda, so you can have a general insight into what it is.

 We will explore these AWS components substantially in detail, later in this article.